luisqtr/luisqtr.github.io-old/projects/ExciteOMeter.md

 ## Description

 The `Excite-O-Meter` (`EoM`) is a package that extends a standalone Unity project with functionalities to easily record users' data in experimental sessions.
-It captures heart and motion activity, automatically extracts relevant data features, and visualizes the data post data collection directly in your compiled desktop application.
-Suitable for Unity developers wanting to analyze body responses in users or researchers conducting empirical studies in XR.
+It captures heart and motion activity, automatically extracts relevant data features, and visualizes the collected data directly in your compiled desktop application.
+Suitable for Unity developers wanting to analyze body responses from users or researchers conducting empirical studies in interactive applications with Unity.

 The `EoM` enables the integation of heart activity and movement analysis in any standalone application created with Unity, intended for **Extended Reality (XR)**.
 This plugin contains all the logic to record data from external wearable sensors, log into persistent files, and visualize the captured data without leaving the Unity Editor.